Guatemala - eCommerceGuatemala - eCommerce

 For more information:

-There is a trend of purchasing products from the United States has become trendy due to the ease of doing business, and the well-established delivery companies one can find in Guatemala.
+There is a trend of purchasing products from the United States, considering the ease of conducting business, and the well-established delivery companies found in Guatemala.
 Guatemalan consumers also buy from the European and Mexican eMarkets.

-According to experts in eCommerce, the most important challenges of buying from the U.S are:
+According to experts in e-commerce, the greatest challenges of buying from the U.S are:

 - Some U.S. vendors only accept credit cards with a U.S. billing address

 - Guatemalan Customs Authorities will open and verify all packages from the U.S. This practice is subject to the Customs agent’s discretionary rulings, and therefore some products may end up paying more import duties than they should.

 Another factor that concerns Guatemalans is the lack of information and certainty of privacy protections, personal identification information, and insecurity of online transactions.